pyzo/pyzo-website/start.rst

     conda install pyqt matplotlib pandas sympy

 Now you have the most important scientific Python packages (a.k.a. the scipy-stack).
-If you need a package that is not yet installed, and conda does not work, see :ref:`this guide <install_packages>`.
+If you need a package that is not yet installed, and the conda command does not work, see :ref:`this guide <install_packages>`.